Communication-Aware Dissipative Control for Networks of Heterogeneous Nonlinear Agents: Numerical Examples

 Hence, \autoref{eq:polytopic_diss} implies \autoref{lem:kyp_lemma} holds for all admissible convex combinations of the polytopic system, establishing $QSR$-dissipativity of the operator $\scrG$. $ \blacksquare$ \end{pf}

-The initial local controller for all agents is set to $[1000\;100]$.
+The initial local controller gain for all agents is set to $[1000\;100]$.
 To apply \autoref{alg:sparsity_promotion}, the parameters are chosen as $\bQ_{lq}{=}100\bI_{20}$, $\bR_{lq}{=}\bI_{20}$, $\epsilon_l{=}10^{-3}$, $\epsilon_p{=}\epsilon_d{=}10^{-4}$, $\rho{=}100$, and $\epsilon{=}10^{-3}$.
 The weighting factor $\gamma$ is varied from 100 to 300 in increments of 5 for the weighted $\ell_1$ norm penalty, and from 335 to 1270 in increments of 5 for the cardinality penalty.
 For the comparison, the approaches in \citep{lin2013design,lian2018sparsity} are implemented for the same system dynamics.
 The same procedure as in \citep[Chap.
 5]{lian2018sparsity} is used to compute the uncertainty input and output channels, with the $\cH_\infty$ constraint parameter $\gamma$ set to 1.25.
 After obtaining the controllers, stability is evaluated over 200 randomly generated true dynamics of each agent, as well as over 256 vertex combinations constructed from the 16 vertex matrices associated with the stable and unstable agents.
 In the latter case, the stability analysis is performed under the simplifying assumption that all stable agents follow the same vertex matrix from the polytope corresponding to stable agents, and all unstable agents follow the same vertex matrix from the polyhedron corresponding to unstable agents.

-The results in \autorefandand{fig:performance_analysis}{fig:pole_analysis}{fig:structure_analysis} show the \gls{lq} performance, stability, and sparse structure of the network controllers resulting from the proposed method and reference approaches in \citep{lin2013design,lian2018sparsity}.
+The results in \autoref{fig:performance_analysis}, \autoref{fig:pole_analysis}, and \autoref{fig:structure_analysis} show the \gls{lq} performance, stability, and sparse structure of the network controllers resulting from the proposed method and reference approaches in \citep{lin2013design,lian2018sparsity}.
 In all cases, the sparsity-promotion method converges to a sparse controller structure.
-The approach in \citep{lin2013design} achieves the best \gls{lq} performance but can lead to instability due to the uncertain nature of each agent.
+The approach in \citep{lin2013design} achieves the best \gls{lq} performance, but can lead to instability due to the agent uncertainty it neglects.
 Both versions of the proposed method, as well as the approach in \citep{lian2018sparsity}, maintain stability under uncertain dynamics and for all vertex combinations of the polytopic uncertainty, with the proposed methods exhibiting superior \gls{lq} performance.